adsbynimbus/solutions/dynamicprice/README.md

 super class `AbstractAdRequestBuilder<*>`.

 ###### Nimbus - Requires 2.28.0 or higher
-Replace calls to `applyDynamicPrice` with it's method body
+Replace calls to `applyDynamicPrice` with its method body
 ```kotlin
 when (response) {
     is NimbusResponse -> response.run {